vo1teq/ssh-automation/README.md

 From now you actually have to install "sshpass" with: apt install sshpass -y or in centos  => yum install sshpass -y

-Then you´ll declare a alias in the ".bash:aliases"-file that you will also create.
+Then you´ll declare a alias in the ".bash_aliases"-file that you will also create.

 In the alias file the syntax is like this: